AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 +++

 +++Form Data Model
 The Form Data Model (FDM) feature is the standard way of creating data integrations with external/internal data sources and using them across the different Forms as a Cloud Service features.
 FDM provides a rich editor for customers to integrate, define, and manage relationships between the different entities and data sources and perform operations on them.
+Form data is stored in a data store hosted on the customer premises.
+Organizations can also use blob store hosted by the cloud provider and Adobe Experince Platform to store data.

 +++